tsailiming/openshift4-vmware-upi/README.md

 # systemctl enable vmtoolsd
 ```

-Then export this into a VMware OVA file.
+Then export this vm into a VMware OVA file.

 ## Bringing your own repos